dreysanox/ToolSave/README.md

 ## Features

-- **Crate your own command categories:** Organise your commands in categories to find them easily the next time you need them.
+- **Create your own command categories:** Organize your commands in categories to find them easily the next time you need them.
 - **Save Commands:** Store any command that you might need in the future.
-- **Easy command reuse:** After saving a command, you wont need to remember it's structure, ToolSave will only ask you for the parts the command needs and execute it with the right sintax.
+- **Easy command reuse:** After saving a command, you wont need to remember its structure, ToolSave will only ask you for the parts the command needs and execute it with the right syntax.
 - **JSON Format:** Easily transferable and compatible with any machine.